 9. Sewell Mining Town

-You cannot access Sewell Mining Town without being on an organized tour, since private vehicles cannot access this protected town.
-You can book a tour to this ghost town with Viator.
+- How to get there: You cannot access Sewell Mining Town without being on an organized tour, since private vehicles cannot enter this protected area.
+However, you can book a guided tour to this ghost town online.

 * * *